 THE BRAND.
-The brand.
-The brand.

 What is a style guide?

 A well-developed style guide is an essential tool for establishing a brand's identity.
 It acts as a key document that helps designers and content creators communicate consistently with our audiences, so it's a great asset for creating the most effective, on-brand content.